yingfeng/xindex/README.md

 $ ./microbench
 ```

-The [microbench](microbench.cpp) has several parameters you can pass, such as `read/write ratio`, `table size` and configurations of XIndex.
+The [microbench](microbench.cpp) has several parameters you can pass, such as `read/write ratio`, `table size` and configurations of SIndex.

 ```shell
 $ ./microbench --read 0.9 --insert 0.05 --remove 0.05 --table-size 100000